 TEST 1: Triceps Range of Motion Test

 Flex your elbow until your palm touches your shoulder.
-Then using your opposite hand, raise the elbow as far as it will go comfortably (as shown in the pictures below).
+Then using your opposite hand, raise the elbow as far as it will go comfortably (as shown in the pictures).

 A Passing result is when the elbow can flex back behind the ear with the head over the shoulders, looking straight ahead.
 A Failing result occurs when the elbow is restricted from moving comfortably behind the ear.